World-of-Workflows/WorkflowsUniversity/docs/02_Installation/README.md

 ---

 # Installation/Setup
-This document contains instructions on how to install and configure World of Workflows on your machine.
+This section contains instructions on how to install and configure World of Workflows on your machine.

-## World of Workflows Personal Edition

-### Apple M1 or M2 Installation

-*Coming Soon*